I'm Honey!

 You take little time to understand how your past and present become embedded with one another to create the “you” in you.
 I found the missing link because I have been writing down my stories.
 For over 10 years, I have gone back in time writing down my thoughts, which has naturally forced me to revisit and think hard about my past.

-A New Method of Thought … Every Moment is Positive
+A New Method of Positive Thinking … Every Moment is Positive

 The other half of the equation is the perception of how we “think” about our past.
 After hours of delving into my past I have come to realize that every single memory I have stored in my head, even the very worst, is positive.
 I would never have understood this if I had not lived backward.